 - If you accidently pour some grease down the drain chase it with boiling water mixed with vinegar and baking soda.

 Keep your drains flowing smooth by using common sense when it comes to grease disposal.
-And if your drain has become clogged call the experts at New Canadian Drain in Toronto.
+And if your drain has become clogged call the experts at New Canadian Drain & Plumbing, for drain plumbing in Toronto.
 We’re the area’s most trusted drain company and will have your pipes back to normal in no time.